Jetsurf/jet-bot/README.md

 # Splatnet/Music Bot
-Splatnet/Music bot was originally created to be a music/soundclip playing bot.
+Splatnet/Music bot was originally created in 2017 to be a music/soundclip playing bot.
 It has evolved into its primary purpose of fetching data about Splatoon 2 maps/Splatnet to help discord servers to access this information quickly.